A few things to consider before starting Tea Ceremony and Meditation:

 Puerh is very good to start with, it is easily accessible.
 Try Sheng Puerh, Aged Puerh and Shou Puerh, experience the differences and which one you like.

-I suggest selecting at least one Tea with very strong Qi (Aged Puerh is best, Heart Awakening is a great year-round choice), even if it seems expensive.
+I suggest selecting at least one Tea with very strong Qi (Aged Puerh is best, Goddess of Clarity is a great year-round choice), even if it seems expensive.

 It’s very important to first get a connection to Tea to have tea that will help you seeing what’s this really about, later you will have more experience to choose which quality of tea is right for you.